 Lastly, weak-form efficiency, also known as the Random Walk Theory, propagates that past performances or historical data do not impact security prices.
 The theory believes that share prices are random, and it is impossible to predict price movement based on any information and earn profit from it.

-However, financial markets are hardly efficient in reality, and market participants can always find an arbitrage opportunity to spot market-moving trends and predict price differentials.
+However, financial markets are hardly efficient, and market participants can always find an arbitrage opportunity to spot market-moving trends and predict price differentials.

 Thus, information arbitrage in financial markets arises due to asymmetrical information flowing through the market.
 This asymmetry can be due to limited access to information, lack of accuracy, uncertainty over the prevailing data, or lack of interest to seek more profound knowledge.
 It can also arise when investors do not realize the value of such information.

 However, the issue divides legal experts.
-According to a piece in Reuters, Harvard Law School professor Jesse Fried stated that the security trading forums come across as “purely legal behavior: irrationally exuberant buying by amateur investors.”
-In contrast to this, the University of California, Berkeley law professor Stavros Gadinis indicated that filing a criminal suit against social media users for misleading investors is challenging but not impossible.
+According to Reuters, Harvard Law School professor Jesse Fried stated that the security trading forums come across as “purely legal behavior: irrationally exuberant buying by amateur investors.”
+In contrast, the University of California, Berkeley law professor Stavros Gadinis indicated that filing a criminal suit against social media users for misleading investors is challenging but not impossible.
 He also added that social media companies must have a moderator to avoid marketplace manipulation.

-The recent gyrations in the GameStop stock are one of the best examples of social information arbitrage.
+The GameStop stock’s recent gyrations are among the best examples of social information arbitrage.
 GameStop soared to dizzying heights in January 2021 after Reddit’s popular r/wallstreetbets community turned bullish on it.
 On January 11, 2021, GameStop lost 3% after discussing sales weakness due to the pandemic.

-Roaring Kitty gave his reasons for adding the company to his investments, which also significantly increased his net worth and social capital level.
+Roaring Kitty gave his reasons for adding the company to his investments, significantly increasing his net worth and social capital level.

 EntreMed Stock, 1998

 Bristol-Myers Squibb acquired another pharma company, Celgene, for $74 billion on January 3, 2019.
 The development led to an immediate 31.8% rise in the latter’s security.
 Many investors failed to spot the trends around this acquisition and missed out on the gains.
 Many biopharmaceutical stocks directly or indirectly connected to Celgene, such as Agios Pharmaceuticals, Epizyme, and Aduro Biotech, also rose in value post the acquisition.
-These are the companies that have worked in close collaboration with Celgene to develop the cure for cancer.
+These companies have collaborated with Celgene to develop a cure for cancer.

 Social Media Platforms

 Social media platforms are the best ways to sense the social sentiment or the masses’ overall feeling about a particular stock, trend, or investment.
 Social data is often a signal of future buying intent.
-Data from social media posts, videos, feeds, news or Twitter interactions are few common ways of gauging the overall sentiment.
+Data from social media posts, videos, feeds, news or Twitter interactions are a few common ways of gauging the overall sentiment.
 Many times, Twitter interactions, retweets, blog posts, or viral videos can be the goldmine for information arbitrage opportunities.
-Traders who know how to use this information smartly can earn millions out of this.
-Chris Camillo, Dave Hanson, and Jordan McClain’s DumbMoney is the classic example of this.
+Traders who know how to use this information smartly can earn millions.
+Chris Camillo, Dave Hanson, and Jordan McClain’s DumbMoney is a classic example.

-There are apps for everything these days, and most of the time it is also privy to the user’s critical data.
-It has become prevalent for companies to use mobile analytics to predict consumer behavior and drive conversions.
-Companies are continually tracking data points like pageviews, watch time, location, number of sessions, a device used, etc., to identify emerging trends to stay ahead of the game.
+There are apps for everything these days, and most of the time, it is also privy to the user’s critical data.
+Companies have begun to use mobile analytics to predict consumer behavior and drive conversions.
+Companies are continually tracking data points like pageviews, watch time, location, number of sessions, device used, etc., to identify emerging trends to stay ahead of the game.

 One of the best ways to predict consumer spending patterns is to analyze credit card transactions.
 It is challenging to get your hands on such confidential information, and it is also expensive to obtain it.
-However, it’s a great instrument to identify trends and is of immense importance to retailers and many other businesses.
+However, it’s an excellent instrument to identify trends and is of immense importance to retailers and many other businesses.

-Tracking the location of customers has been a popular method of extracting relevant information through smart devices.
-By analyzing the places a customer visits and their frequency of doing so, a company can extract value and identify emerging trends.
+Tracking customers’ locations have been a popular method of extracting relevant information through smart devices.
+By analyzing the places a customer visits and their frequency, a company can extract value and identify emerging trends.
 By far, Google Maps has been the go-to application for location tracking.
-However, some of the other independent location data providers, Foursquare and Placed, have also become immensely popular.
+However, some other independent location data providers, Foursquare and Placed have also become immensely popular.